CMMC Guy LogoTHE_CMMC_GUY

 Here's the timeline to get CMMC Level 2 certified:

-If you start in March?
+If you wait until spring 2026?
 You're not getting certified before the deadline.
 Not even close.

 The C3PAO Bottleneck

-C3PAOs (the certified auditors who assess you) are already booked solid.
+C3PAOs (the certified auditors who assess you) are already booking up.

 Everyone who waited until the last minute is scrambling.
-Guess what happens when 10,000 shops need assessments in the next 6 months?
+Guess what happens when thousands of shops need assessments in late 2026?

 Waitlists.

-Some C3PAOs are booking 3-4 months out already.
-By March, good luck finding one before June.
+Some C3PAOs are already booking 3-4 months out.
+By mid-2026, good luck finding one before November.

 The Real Cost of Delay